-One of the complications of the structure of the EDL is the complex structure of the polar water molecules which usually form a hydration shell around ions or macromolecules in aqueous solution.
-However, in close proximity to any surface other interactions like the van der Waals hydrophobic or even chemical interactions can disrupt the hydration layer and then give rise to the complex structure of the EDL.
-Although this is beyond the scope of this course it is useful to remember that in a realistic situation the exact structure of the electric double layer will be determined by all molecular interactions.
+One of the complications of the structure of the EDL is the complex structure of the polar water molecules which form a hydration shell around ions or macromolecules in aqueous solution.
+In close proximity to any surface other interactions like the van der Waals hydrophobic or chemical interactions can disrupt the hydration layer and give rise to the complex structure of the EDL.

+It is useful to remember that in a realistic situation the exact structure of the electric double layer will be determined by ALL molecular interactions.
 The ions closest or adsorbed on the surface are often regarded bound, however they are still equilibrium with the surrounding medium.
 The EDL can be decomposed into the Outer Helmholtz or Stern layer and the inner Helmholtz layer.
-The latter is composed of adsorbed ions that partly lost their hydration shell and may carry the same charge as the surface.
+The latter is composed of adsorbed ions that partly lost their hydration shell and may even carry the same charge as the surface.
+The composition of the EDL critically depends on the outside parameters like ion concentration, pH and temperature.